-As of July 2, 2011, we had master franchise agreements, which typically grant franchise rights for a particular country or countries, covering 16 countries.
+As of October 1, 2011, we had master franchise agreements, which typically grant franchise rights for a particular country or countries, covering 16 countries.
 We anticipate signing additional master franchise agreements in the future.
-We expect our current and future franchisees to open five to ten stores in fiscal 2011, net of closures.
+We expect to end fiscal 2011 with approximately 80 franchised locations.
 We believe there is a market potential for approximately 300 franchised stores outside of the United States, Canada, Puerto Rico, the United Kingdom and Ireland.